MarkusBordihn/BOs-Lobby/README.md

 - Default lobby will be automatically expand with additional features like hidden places.
 - Automatically transfer users to the lobby on first join and/or after server restart or always.
 - Fall damage and fire damage protection for wrongly set default world spawn point.
+- Teleport countdown and move detection to allow fair game play even in PVP.

 **Note: Please make sure to create regular backups of your dimensions, before installing or updating this mod.**